 From this follows that economic policy guidance NEVER had a sound scientific foundation since Adam Smith/Karl Marx.
-This in turn means that the well-meant advice of economists more often that not WORSENS the situation.
+This, in turn, means that the well-meant advice of economists more often than not WORSENS the situation.
 Mass unemployment is a case in point.
 Put bluntly, scientifically incompetent economists are a hazard to their fellow citizens and humanity.

 The Palgrave Dictionary summarizes: “A satisfactory theory of profits is still elusive.”
 (Desai, 2008) and this means that economics is the greatest nuisance in the history of the sciences.
 Before economics can contribute anything to human welfare or environmental protection it has to rise above the current proto-scientific level.

 Because the foundational concept profit is axiomatically false the whole theoretical superstructure is false.
 Standard economics is built upon microfoundations, that is, upon a set of behavioral axioms.#3